Kibo/AstrologyChart2/README.md

 This is updated version of [AstroChart](https://github.com/Kibo/AstroChart).
 A completely rewritten code with modern JavaScript features, new API and new bugs ;)

-Please use [Discussions](https://github.com/Kibo/AstrologyChart2/discussions) for questons, new ideas or open [new Issue](https://github.com/Kibo/AstrologyChart2/issues) for bug report.
+Please use [Discussions](https://github.com/Kibo/AstrologyChart2/discussions) for questons and new ideas or open [new Issue](https://github.com/Kibo/AstrologyChart2/issues) for bug report.

 ### Examples
 - [Radix chart](https://htmlpreview.github.io/?https://github.com/Kibo/AstrologyChart2/blob/master/examples/radix.html)